ascorbic/ShounenStop/content/bottomBanner.md

 ---
-bannerText: Due to Covid, there may be shipping delays from Hong Kong.
+bannerText: Due to covid, there may be shipping delays from Hong Kong.
 We will continue monitoring the situation and notify everyone if their shipments will be delayed.
 Thank you for visiting Shounen Stop.
 ---